Unknown Chaplin

 Comedy.

-Survival Status: Prints exist [35mm positives, 16mm reduction positives].
+Survival status: Prints exist [35mm positives, 16mm reduction positives].

 Keywords: USA: California: Fremont: Niles - USA: California: Oakland